 Closing Session

-A self-guided showcase of diverse research, case studies, and innovative ideas on AI in employee selection.
+A self-guided showcase of diverse research, case studies, & innovative ideas on AI in employee selection.